deckeraa/pouchdb-fx/README.md

 Here's a Reagent component that will create a new document based on the text in a input field:
 TODO

+To pass options listed in the [PouchDB API][https://pouchdb.com/api.html], use the :options keyword and TODO

+Databases are referred to in the :db field using a database name which can be either a string or a keyword.

+You don't need to create a database before using it.
+The first time you dispatch a :pouchdb event with a db name, the library will create the PouchDB object and cache it locally for subsequent uses during the session.

 ## Recommended Patterns
 TODO write about :load-all-pouch and how to use this with re-frame subs.